top of page

 in the mist-veiled atmosphere

-at the Indian Coffee House, Kolkata’s pace,
+at the Indian Coffee House, Kolkata’s restless pace,

-Bose making the people his comrades near.
+Bose, making the people comrades to his chest near.

-The wave repeats the healing sound
+The wave repeats its healing sound,

 demanding the release of Besant⁷.

-In the hasty hands of Gandhi she found
+In the hasty hands of Gandhi, she found

 a letter from the people, effervescent…

-It crowns the air with golden palaces
+Freedom crowns the air with golden palaces

-from the sweet song of a nightingale⁷
+born from the sweet song of a nightingale⁷

 for the market of Hyderabad, Naidu’s ashes,